One of the worst predicaments a website owner can find themselves in is to be on the wrong side of the law.

 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand why it’s important to have a compliant website.
-Use the information presented above to quickly add essential legal pages to your site using simple legal resources and WordPress plugins.
+Hopefully, this article has helped you understand the importance of having a legally compliant website.
+Use the information presented above to quickly and easily add legal pages to your site using simple methods and resources.